61Listings

 The rooftop is a garden accessible to all tenants.
 It can also be rented exclusively for company parties, with bands or catering arranged.
 With beautiful night views, it’s a perfect party setting.

-B1 serves as a drop-off area.
+B1 floor serves as a drop-off area.
 Unlike many buildings where drop-off is at the entrance, O-NES TOWER separates pedestrians and cars by placing it underground—enhancing safety.

 The ceiling here connects to an upper-level water feature, allowing natural light to pass through water and illuminate the underground drop-off in a stunning way.